315+ Telescopes Ranked

 Not Recommended Telescope

 I firmly believe that the Celestron PowerSeeker 127EQ doesn’t belong on any reputable website that sells telescopes, Amazon, the collection of any amateur astronomer, or anywhere that isn’t the bottom of a landfill.
-It’s one of the lowest-quality telescopes around, and yet it’s peddled by a world-renowned brand and given praise by many experienced astronomers – most of whom have, of course, never actually bothered with trying to use one.
-Don’t take one even if it’s for free.
+It’s one of the lowest-quality telescopes around, and yet it’s peddled by a world-renowned brand and given praise by many experienced astronomers, most of whom, of course, have never actually bothered with trying to use one.
+Don’t take one, even if it’s for free.

 I spent a few days doing everything possible to get my 127EQ to work.
 I’ve owned dozens of telescopes.
 I’ve serviced hundreds.
-I know what I’m doing, and after all my efforts I was still presented with images worse than any telescope I’ve ever looked through.
+I know what I’m doing, and after all my efforts, I was still presented with images worse than any telescope I’ve ever looked through.

 Overview Of The 127mm Bird-Jones Optical Tube